NoComplyDev/CRTAP/README.md

 - Software Used: Pinchflat v2025.5.5 / v2025.6.6 (YouTube), VDH 10.0.145.2 (everything else)
 - Error Scans: ffmpeg 7.1.1 - Logged with custom script (output: Log.txt in each subfolder containing video).

 - Subtitles: Only fully-transcribed subtitles are included.
 No auto-generated subtitles are included.
 YouTube Premuxed.
-Beacon manually muxed and retimed where necessary (Subler 1.9.1, SubtitleTools).
+Beacon converted from WEBVTT to .srt, manually muxed and retimed where necessary (Subler 1.9.1, SubtitleTools).
 Some subtitles that were thought lost have been salvaged from [Filmot](http://filmot.com) (English only).
 Filmot is not without flaws; any bugs are discussed [below](#further-notes).

 ## Metadata & Naming